wikimatze/padrino-zsh-completion/README.md

-Now reload your shell with `exec $SHELL`, install the [padrino gem](http://rubygems.org/gems/padrino) with `gem install padrino`, and finally start using `$ padrino g` and press tab for complete your command
+Now reload your shell with `exec $SHELL`, install the [padrino gem](http://rubygems.org/gems/padrino) with `gem install padrino`, and finally start using `$ padrino g` and press tab for auto-completion.

 # Support